HughTB/picoled/README.md

-# PicOLED
+# picOLED

-PicOLED is a personal project which aims to create a small USB/serial display which can be connected to a computer to show important information, such as CPU or Memory usage at a glance.
+picOLED is a personal project which aims to create a small USB/serial display which can be connected to a computer to show important information, such as CPU or Memory usage at a glance.

 ## Getting Started